Classroom Experience, Career Preparation

 Interested in gaining specialized training and experience in urban school districts?
 Earn your bachelor’s degree and elementary teaching license in our Center for Urban Education program.
 Combining an elementary teaching and liberal arts degree with a concentration in English as a Second Language, this teaching program is designed to prepare you for working with diverse students.
 Delivered in Denver, the program features a paid classroom apprenticeship model that allows you to start earning and working in metro-area classrooms right away.
 Classes covering how to teach each subject area are offered from the very start—not reserved until the junior and senior years as in most teacher prep programs.
 Program graduates are also eligible for the English as a Second Language (ESL) licensure/endorsement.

-B.A in Elementary Education with a Liberal Arts Emphasis
+B.A. in Elementary Education with a Liberal Arts Concentration

-B.A. in Elementary Education: Teacher Licensure Performing Visual Arts Emphasis
+B.A. in Elementary Education: Teacher Licensure Performing Visual Arts Concentration

 Minor in Special Education